The Politics of Entertainment

 It is.

-The real question is what kind of political entertainment advances, and who benefits.
+The real question is what kind of political entertainment is advanced, and who benefits.